Audio

 Anyway, so yeah Moloch.
 He’s this KISS-styled Alice Cooper type that sings about the Devil while uppity do-gooders protest his very existence.
 His car also starts spewing smoke from the vents and tries to kill him while spouting Devil shit from its wood-paneled cassette deck.
 Now, if that paragraph doesn’t grab ya, I gotta believe you’ve just stumbled upon this website by complete accident and may want to hit the back button.

-Yep.
-This is totally Robert Trujillo playing Flippy on CHiPs
+Oh, and this is totally Metallic’s Robert Trujillo playing Flippy on CHiPs

 Yep.
 Someone’s got it out for old Moloch and it’s up to Ponch and the boys of the California Highway Patrol to save the day.
 After fraternizing with Elvira and helping the bassist from Suicidal Tendencies deal with some Halloween issues, of course.